The Corpus Christianorum Library & Knowledge Centre

 Corpus Christianorum editorial team

-New editions in the CC series are commissioned and facilitated by an editorial team employed by the publisher.
+New editions in the CC series are commissioned and facilitated by the CC editorial team employed by the publisher.

 Since 1997 new Latin editions have benefited from the advice of an interuniversity board of academic specialists chaired by Rita Beyers, in succession to Fernand Bossier († 2006), the first director after Dom Dekkers.